rh-outreach-courses/tutors-ai-course/intermediate-course/docs/CreateDataset.md

 ![Dataset to Predict Height](../images/predict-height.png)

-3. When the dataset is complete click on the learn and test step.
+4. When the dataset is complete click *Learn & Test*.

 ![Button for Learn and Test Step](../images/test-step.png)

-The model is created in the background.
-Enter in a value to test the accuracy of the model.
+The system creates a model in the background.
+Enter a series of values to test the accuracy of the model.
+For example provide an image for the model to identify.

 ![Result of Testing Model](../images/test-result.png)